 Featured PATH resources

-A fact sheet that makes the case for why vaccines are critical for saving children's lives.
+A fact sheet that makes the case for why vaccines are a critical, cost-effective investment for improving global health and saving children's lives.

 A PowerPoint presentation that serves as a childhood immunization advocacy tool designed to be adapted for different situations.